cloudmesh-community/sp19-222-101/project-report/report.md

 :warning: This is in review

-:heavy_check_mark: I want a more in-depth discussion of the algorithm you discuss margins, distrubutions, hyper-planes but don't really tell me what or how these things are calculated.
-In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

-:question: Follow-up from the :arrow_up: comment.
-We steered away from describing margins/distributions and explained NB and SVM more generally with formulas and graphics.
-How does it look now? :smiley: Good!

 :question: Is a conclusion necessary for this project?
 Since we aren't really testing any hypothesis, it seems like a conclusion section is unneeded.
 But if you are looking for one, what would you like for us to include?